History of the Rugby League Conference: Earlier non-heartland competitions

 Prior to the Rugby League Conference, there were several non-heartland leagues throughout England run by the British Amateur Rugby League Association (BARLA); the most recent ones being the London Amateur Rugby League, the Midlands and South West Amateur Rugby League Association (MASWARLA), the East Midlands Amateur Rugby League Association (EMARLA), the Eastern Counties Amateur Rugby League and the North Eastern Amateur Rugby League Association (NEARLA).

 The Eastern Counties and the MASWARLA competitions folded in 1995 (as did the Welsh Amateur League of the time) The few remaining teams were absorbed by the London ARL and the EMARLA.
 The London League initially regionalised its division 2 to cope with the increased travel pressures this caused, but they were unable to keep up numbers for this.
 While their leagues at the time survived (albeit at a low level) teams in the North East of England and the East Midlands were looking at playing in Yorkshire-based heartland leagues.
 However teams in the South of England had no such option, London Skolars were even rejected from BARLA's National Conference League for the 1996–97 season.

-A further major factor leading to the creation of the Southern Conference League was the fact that the professional clubs had switched to a summer season the previous year and thus interest in the sport in the winter was decreased.
+A further major factor leading to the creation of the Southern Conference League was that the professional clubs had switched to a summer season the previous year and thus interest in the sport in the winter was decreased.
 The abandonment of amateurism by the rival sport of rugby union in 1995 meant that it was now possible for rugby union players to play rugby league during their off-season without risking a ban from rugby union whilst adding an element of competition for players in the winter.
 This gave non-heartland clubs a larger player pool but only if they switched to summer.